Get Started

 Edit checkout page with elementor

-Next, you can add steps or leave it as is if you want.
+Next, you can add steps or leave it as is.
 Also, from the right side, you can drag-drop any widget that you want to use on the checkout page.

 WooCommerce Flat Rate Shipping - rearrange the shipping address